GunarsK-portfolio/e2e-tests/README.md

 | Error Pages | 4 | 404 page, navigation links |
 | **TOTAL** | **~160 steps** | **15 comprehensive test suites** |

+## Test Coverage

+The test suites provide comprehensive coverage of the portfolio application:

+- **Admin-Web**: Full CRUD lifecycle testing for all management views with form validation, error handling, and file uploads
+- **Public-Web**: User journey testing including home page sections, contact form validation/submission, miniatures gallery navigation, and error page handling
+- **Authentication**: Complete auth flow from login through session management to logout with persistence verification

+All critical user paths are covered with step-by-step verification and automated screenshot capture for visual regression documentation.

 ## Test Assets

 Test files are located in `test-files/`:
-- `test_image.jpg` - Used for theme cover images and project image uploads
+- `test-image.jpg` - Used for theme cover images and project image uploads
 - `test-avatar.jpg` - Used for profile avatar upload testing
 - `test-resume.pdf` - Used for profile resume upload testing